expo/expo/docs/pages/versions/v36.0.0/sdk/filesystem.md

 ### `FileSystem.getTotalDiskCapacityAsync()`

 Gets total internal disk storage size, in bytes.
-This is the total capacity of the data partition that hosts all the internal storage for all apps on the device.
+This is the total capacity of the data partition that hosts all the internal storage for all apps on the device, or Javascript's [`MAX_SAFE_INTEGER`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) if the capacity is greater than 2<sup>53</sup> - 1 bytes.

 #### Example